 With all of the good weather recently it’s got us thinking about patio season!
-With 9 fantastic wineries now calling Langley home there is no end to the wine-choices for sipping on the patio this summer.
-We asked you for your favorites, added a few of our own, chatted with some of the experts and here you have it, our list of favorite wines for you to sip on the patio before summer is over!
+With nine fantastic wineries now calling Langley home, there is no end to the wine-choices for sipping on the patio this summer.
+We asked you for your favourites, added a few of our own, chatted with some of the experts and here you have it, our list of favorite wines for you to sip on the patio before summer is over!

 Nosey Neighbour White

 This shimmering lemon gold wine is a perfect composite of white grapes, offering a full spectrum of aromas from lemon, lime and tangerine zest to melon, Granny Smith apple, cantaloupe and honeycomb.
 On the palate, the 2017 blend is medium-plus bodied with wonderful balance, persistent acidity and a flavour profile of candied apple, lychee nut, orange rind, pear and apricot.

 This is a very aromatic Cabernet Franc from their Osoyoos vineyards.
 Tantalizing aromas of sweet fruit, graphite, and jammy plums, with floral and vanilla notes.
 There is gratifying flavour from start to finish!
 Succulent and smooth, giving layers of sweet cherries and plums, white pepper, and a touch of sous-bois (earthy forest).
 The 2014 Cabernet Franc is a very versatile wine that is a true crowd pleaser.
 This wine is excellent paired with many vegetarian dishes, savoury stuffed mushrooms and herbed crusted meats.